Information about the COVID-19 (Novel Coronavirus) pandemic can be found on the following websites:

 Tasmanian Government Coronavirus Website

-West Tamar Council's Response to COVID-19 as of Friday 3rd April 2020
+West Tamar Council's Response to COVID-19

 The safety and well-being of staff, Councillors, volunteers and the community continues to be our top priority.